Church Refurbishment and Shrine Restoration

 The church building is over 113 years old and is in need of a facelift and repair.
 The Shrine has existed in the church for over 55 years.
 This also needs repairs before the proposed artwork highlighting the history of the shrine can be added.

-This Church Refurbishment page has links to the architect’s plans, in PDF form, for repairs to the exterior of the church, and to the proposed modification and redecoration of the interior, as follows:
+This Church Refurbishment page links to the architect’s plans for repairs to the exterior of the church.
+Alongside these are the proposed modifications and redecoration of the interior:

 Church external repairs: fabric-final

 Details of the proposed work on Shrine Restoration can be found under the The Shrine tab, or by clicking here.

 Find out more about the plans from three homilies given by Fr Paul Martin when the project began:

 - 1. The history of the church and how the Shrine of Our Lady of Caversham came to be part of the Church of Our Lady and St Anne: Homily for 13th Sunday in Ordinary Time 2016

 - 2. The work needed to the fabric of the church.
 This includes the vision for redecoration and highlights the need for serious fund-raising: Homily for 14th Sunday in Ordinary Time 2016

 - 3. The Diocesan Art and Architecture Committee has agreed to the parish beginning the work which will need about £600k.
 Hopefully, much of this will be raised from external sources but the parish aims to raise around £100k : Homily for 21st Sunday (Shrine Update)

 A visual version of the shrine history : shrine-history-timeline